 Oat fiber is becoming a more common ingredient, and if you combine it with a little coconut flour and cocoa powder you can make some very tasty high fiber brownies.
 While they aren't traditional brownies, they're surprisingly good considering their low calorie count.
 If you enjoy keto baking, give these a try!
-They're not traditionally keto because they are lower in fat, but they do have a lot of fiber and are low in net carbs.
+They are lower in fat, keto-friendly, high fiber with low net carbs.
 I've made them about 20 times already and would love to hear how the recipe works for others.

 What is Oat Fiber